 Another full stack project.
 This was the result of my need for a controlled endpoint for ShareX to upload to.
 By rolling my own image hosting service, I can expect full control over the files which are hosted in the cloud with Backblaze B2 buckets.
 The API is implemented in Java through Spark hosted on my personal Dokku server.
 The UI is written with Vue and is hosted on the same Dokku server.
 The B2 CDN router is implemented through CloudFlare workers.

 IDLECORP -- Industry themed idle tycoon game bot for the Discord chat platform

 This project involved designing an idle game and developing that game using the Discord API.
 On Discord, users can create desginated communities referred to as servers.
 Server admins can then choose to add any number of bots to those servers.
-At the moment, IdleCorp has been added to almost 1,000 servers and processes about 10,000 player actions daily.
+At the moment, IdleCorp has been added to over 2,000 servers and processes about 10,000 player actions daily.

 Plenty of my other projects can still be found on GitHub.

 As a member of TeamHTP, I've participated in a total of six collegiate hackathons, winning prizes in four of them.
 Our hackathon projects can all be found on DEVPOST.

 Outside of coding, I also enjoy photography, building keyboards, digital electronics, biking, and playing video games.